-() Handset: Handsets: Environmental or carbon label, CTS and LCA Certification Standard: Galaxy S8, Galaxy Tab S3, Galaxy S7 Edge, Galaxy Note 7, Galaxy S5, Galaxy S5, Galaxy S4, Galaxy S3, Galaxy Note 2, Galaxy Note 9, Galaxy Note 10.1, iPhone 8, iPhone 8, iPhone 6, iPhone 6, iPhone 6, iPhone 6, iPhone 6, iPhone 5, iPhone 4, iPhone 4, iPhone 3Gs, iPad 5th generation, iPad Pro 12.9 , IPad Mini 4, iPad 3, iPad Mini 2, iPad Mini, iPad Air 2, iPad Air, iPad 4th Generation, iPad 3G, iPad 2
+() Handset: Handsets: Environmental or carbon label, CTS and LCA Certification Standard: Galaxy S8, Galaxy S8, Galaxy S7 Edge, Galaxy Note 7, Galaxy S6, Galaxy S5, Galaxy S4, Galaxy S3, Galaxy Note 2, Galaxy Note, Galaxy Note 10.1, iPhone 8, iPhone 8, iPhone 6s, iPhone 6s plus, iPhone 6s plus, iPhone 6, iPhone 6 plus, iPhone 5s, iPhone 5s, iPhone 4s, iPhone 4s, iPhone 3s, iPad 5th generation, iPad Pro 12.9 ", IPad Mini 4, iPad 3, iPad Mini 2, iPad Mini, iPad Air 2, iPad Air, iPad 4th Generation, iPad 3G, iPad 2

-[] Navigation: The amount of GHG emissions reduced was determined by calculating the difference between the GHG emissions emitted when drivers used the 'shortest distance route' and when they used the 'optimal route' provided by T map for reaching their destinations.
+() Navigation: The amount of GHG emissions reduced was determined by calculating the difference between the GHG emissions emitted when drivers used the 'shortest distance route' and when they used the optimal route' provided by T map for reaching their destinations.
 SK Telecom's methodology for calculating the social GHG emissions saved through use of T map navigation was recognized as an internationally recommended standard by the International Telecommunication Union (ITU) and this standard methodology was used in this case.

-In terms of handsets, data is collected based on the results of the life cycle environmental impact assessment conducted directly by manufacturers on some models of Samsung and Apple's tablets and smartphones that have the most subscribers, and themthis is converted into the total subscriber range.
-SK Telecom provides the optimal route for GHG reduction to users of the T map navigation service.
-It estimates how much greenhouse gas is reduced compared to the shortest route provided by standard navigation devices and is calculated through social GHG reduction research.
-However, at the present stage, SK Telecom's various platform and solution services are limited to the T map navigation platform, EMS solutions and RFID food waste disposal services.
+In terms of handsets, data is collected based on the results of the life cycle environmental value measurement, we recognized that the market price of environmental impact assessment conducted directly by manufacturers on the GHG emission trading system does not reflect all the potential effects of some models of Samsung and Apple's tablets and smartphones that have global warming.
+Therefore, in order to return to the state before the negative the most subscribers, and themthis is converted into the total subscriber environmental impact, we replaced it and calculated results with Eco-Cost range.
+SK Telecom provides the optimal route for GHG reduction to users that measures costs incurred to improve the reliability of environmental of the T map navigation service.
+It estimates how much greenhouse gas is impact measurement. reduced compared to the shortest route provided by standard navigation ()Eco-Cost: costs incurred to reduce environmental pollution and resource depletion caused by devices and is calculated through social GHG reduction research.
+However, at products and services, to acceptable levels for the global environment using the measurement of the environmental burden of a product or service based on the EVR (Eco-costs/Value Ratio) model the present stage, SK Telecom's various platform and solution services are limited to the T map navigation platform, EMS solutions and RFID food waste disposal services.